flxzt/rnote/misc/building/rnote-windows-build.md

 rustup default stable-gnu
 ```

-then clone the repo somwhere and also init the submodules
+then clone the repo somewhere and also init the submodules
 ```
 git clone https://github.com/flxzt/rnote
 git submodule update --init --recursive